 The primary objective of our investment activities is to preserve our capital to fund operations.
 We also seek to maximize income from our investments without assuming significant risk.
 Our exposure to market risk is confined to our cash and cash equivalents.
-As of March 31, 2011, we had cash and cash equivalents of \$59.3 million.
+As of June 30, 2011, we had cash and cash equivalents and short-term investments of \$47.2 million.
 We do not engage in any hedging activities against changes in interest rates.
-Because of the short-term maturities of our cash and cash equivalents, we do not believe that an increase in market rates would have any significant impact on the realized value of our investments, but may increase the interest expense associated with our debt.
+Because of the short-term maturities of our cash and cash equivalents and short-term investments, we do not believe that an increase in market rates would have any significant impact on the realized value of our investments, but may increase the interest expense associated with our debt.

 We have commercial partners for DepoCyte and DepoDur who sell our products in the EU.
 Under these agreements, we provide finished goods to our commercial partners in exchange for euro-denominated supply revenue, and we also receive euro-denominated royalties on market sales when the products are sold to end users.
-Because of these agreements, we are subject to fluctuations in exchange rates, specifically in the relative values of the U.S. dollar and the euro
+Because of these agreements, we are subject to fluctuations in exchange rates, specifically in the relative values of the U.S. dollar and the euro.